 However, graduating out of the ranks of developing countries and joining the OECD involved rapid liberalization of the Korean economy.
-According to some observers (e.g., Chang 1998).
-This was directly responsible for Korea's being caught in the Asian financial crisis.
-Even if one disagrees with the exact causes, there is no doubt that the massive deflation and corporate bankruptcies put Korea's ability to transform itself into a digital knowledge- based economy into question.8
+According to some observers (e.g., Chang 1998; Khan forthcoming,2004) this type of financial liberalization in particular was directly responsible for Korea's being caught in the Asian financial crisis.
+Even if one disagrees with the exact causes, there is no doubt that the massive deflation and corporate bankruptcies put Korea's ability to transform itself into a digital knowledge- based economy into question.9